Creating a search engine for websites using Elasticsearch and Playwright

 }

-You can improve the UI by adding a few CSS rules:
+You can improve the UI with a few CSS rules:

 CSS